MileHacker Logo

 Public Transportation in Detail

 The Okinawa Urban Monorail (Yui Rail) is Naha's sole rail system.
 This elevated monorail line runs from Naha Airport through downtown Naha (Kokusai-dori) and extends to Shuri Castle.
 The line covers 19 stations over approximately 17 kilometers.
 Operating as an elevated system, it delivers views of the city as you travel.
-It represents a quick and convenient way to access many attractions and districts.
+It stands for a quick and convenient way to access many attractions and districts.

 Stations & Hubs